 The spotlight will now be on vendors to ensure they can offer the levels of service enterprise users expect, all while developing IT systems and products that are truly innovative.

 “When it comes to IT innovation, the world’s largest companies are often criticized as being risk averse, sluggish and siloed.
-However, when acknowledged and appreciated, marquee organisations can be loyal, serve as references for industry peers, and refer business to their major vendors,” explained Jessica Goepfert, program director of IDC’s Global Technology and Industry Research Organisation.
+However, when acknowledged and appreciated, marquee organizations can be loyal, serve as references for industry peers, and refer business to their major vendors,” explained Jessica Goepfert, program director of IDC’s Global Technology and Industry Research Organization.

 Enterprise IT users expect more than ever from vendors, with the latter needing to show value, not features according to Stanford University professor Steve Blank, as noted by ZDNet.